 Now, let’s get started!

 As with every other electrical appliance, the first step to getting your AC unit is to power it down.

-Irrespective of whether you’ll be cleaning with a liquid, powering down is important as it makes it so that you do not get electrocuted even if you accidentally come in contact with some wires.
+Irrespective of whether or not you’ll be cleaning with liquid, powering down is important as it makes it so that you do not get electrocuted even if you accidentally come in contact with some wires.

 So, you want to make sure that the AC is turned off at the connection socket.
 You also want to make sure that the connection wire is unplugged, just to be on the safe side.

 If your AC unit has a grille in front of it, you’ll have to remove that with a screwdriver to get at the debris.

 Then you can go ahead and remove as much large debris as you can get out by hand.

 As for those you can’t get out by hand and the dust too, we recommend that you use a vacuum cleaner; the brush accessory tool to be specific.

 Also, because you’ll be collecting grime too, a wet/dry vac is the preferred option.

 As you vacuum, do pay attention to the metal blades.
 They collect a lot of dust and grime because of how they are structured.